StemVibrations/STEM/docs/tutorial2.rst

 or by loading the JSON output file.

-This figure shows the time history of the vertical displacements at the point on the embankment surface (these results have been obtained for a time step of 0.005 s, time duration of 1.75 s and with an element size of 0.5m).
+This figure shows the time history of the vertical displacements at the point on the embankment surface (these results have been obtained for a time step of 0.005 s, time duration of 1.75 s and with an element size of 0.5 m).

 .. image:: _static/moving_load.png
     :align: center